Sign up for preview subscriptions

-- Viewing resources in your subscription email
+- View resources in your subscription email.

-- Microsoft Online Services tenant – A tenant is the group of all subscriptions and users for your organization.
+Microsoft Online Services tenant – A tenant is the group of all subscriptions and users for your organization.
 The tenant is created at the same time as your first subscription in Microsoft Online Services.

-- Users – Users of the services that your organization has subscribed to are managed in Azure AD.
+Users – Users of the services that your organization has subscribed to are managed in Azure AD.
 Any users in your tenant can be added and assigned to security roles.

-- Organizational account – Users receive Azure AD credentials, which are separate from other desktop or corporate credentials.
+Organizational account – Users receive Azure AD credentials.
+These credentials are separate from other desktop or corporate credentials.
 The Azure AD credentials are used to sign in to Microsoft Office 365 and other Microsoft cloud services.
 Users sign in by using their organizational account.

 - You've received an email that invites you to participate in the preview.